 Several important implications arise.
 First, the optimal inflation rate may not be zero, but positive, as inflation helps the intratemporal and intertemporal relative price adjustments, especially in countries with substantial macroeconomic volatility or low productivity growth.
-Second, the ideal inflation rate could differ across countries (and in particular it would be higher in countries with larger macroeconomic volatility and lower productivity growth), and may change over time.
-Third, stabilization policies can play a crucial role, as they can improve the inflation-output trade-off.
+Second, the ideal inflation rate would differ across countries (and in particular it would be higher in countries with larger macroeconomic volatility and lower productivity growth), and may change over time.
+Third, stabilization policies, can play a crucial role, as they can improve the inflation-output trade-off.

-Additional theoretical implications arise.
+Additional theoretical implication arise.
 First, the overall degree of wage rigidity is endogenously stronger at low inflation rates and disappears at high inflation rates, unlike in time-dependent models of price rigidities where prices remain sticky even in a high-inflation environment.
-This arises from the endogenous tendency for upward wage rigidities (as in Elsby 2009), resulting from forwardlooking agents anticipating the effect of downward rigidities on their future employment opportunities.
-Second, this endogenous wage rigidity also introduces a trade-off between the volatility of the output gap and the volatility of inflation, as at low inflation adjustments occur mainly via changes in output and at high inflation via changes in wages.
-Third, the Phillips curve may arise not only from the need for intratemporal relative price adjustments across sectors in the presence of downward rigidities (as in the traditional view), but also from the need for intertemporal relative price adjustments, which open the way for the important role of macroeconomic stabilization policies discussed above.
-Fourth, nominal shocks can have high persistent real effects, suggesting that introducing downward wage inflexibility in a menu-cost model à la Golosov and Lucas (2007) would likely change their conclusion that nominal shocks have only transient effects on real activity at any level of inflation.
+This arises from the endogenous tendency for upward wage rigidities (as in Elsby, 2009), resulting from forward looking agents anticipating the effect of downward rigidities on their future employment opportunities.
+Second, this endogenous wage rigidity introduces a trade-off also between the volatility of the output gap and the volatility of inflation, as at low inflation adjustments occurs mainly via changes in output and at high inflation via change in wages.
+Third, the Phillips curve may arise not only from the need for intratemporal relative price adjustment across sectors in the presence of downward rigidities (as in the traditional view), but also from the need for intertemporal relative price adjustment, which opens the way for the important role of macroeconomic stabilization policies discussed above.
+Fourth, nominal shocks can have high persistent real effects, suggesting that introducing downward wage inflexibility in menu-cost model á la Golosov and Lucas (2007) would likely change their conclusion that nominal shocks have only transient effects on real activity at any level of inflation.
+Fifth, prolonged periods of low inflation or deflation may prove very costly in terms of output and possibly employment, a result which is consistent with the Japanese experience according to Yasui and Takenaka (2005).